weibb123/Unsupervised_sentiment_analysis_on_Youtube/README.md

 UPDATED(Dec 2022): Come back to project and eager to turn model into web app.

-UPDATED(Dec 2022): utilizied streamlit to build a web app of text emotion detector and deploy onto streamlit cloud.
+UPDATED(Dec 2022): utilized streamlit to build a web app of text emotion detector and deploy onto streamlit cloud.

 For ML algorithm, I used Vader to perform sentiment analysis.
 Because Vader is a lexicon(dictionary of sentiment), I can assess the sentiment of phrases and sentences without the need to look at anything.
 Next, I can identify emotion behind text even when comments are not label as positive, negative, or neutral.
 Not only that Vader algorithm does not need a dataset to train on.